zaneprall/rayhunter_bridge/README.md

-# Rayhunter Bridge Add-on for Home Assistant OS
+# Rayhunter Bridge Add-on for Home Assistant OS (WIP)

 This add-on connects an **Orbic Rayhunter** device to **Home Assistant** over USB, using `adb` port-forwarding to pull live system statistics from the Rayhunter's internal API and publish them via MQTT.